mangaka585/animesaver_react/README.md

 ## Tecnologies

 This project was bootstrapped with Create React App.
-Main tecnology: React-Redux, only Flux archeticture without BLL elements in UI at all.
+Main technology: React-Redux, only Flux architecture without BLL elements in UI at all.